vr-thi/VRLate/README.md

 - **Arduino 1.8.8** IDE to compile the C++ code to the microcontroller. [link](https://www.arduino.cc/en/Main/OldSoftwareReleases "link")
 - **Teensy Loader 1.45** Program used to allow the compilation of teensy code with the Arduino IDE. [link (windows)](https://www.pjrc.com/teensy/td_145/TeensyduinoInstall.exe)
 - **Unity 3D 2017.1.1f1** Game engine [link](https://unity3d.com/de/get-unity/download/archive)
+- **R** Statistics program [link](https://cran.r-project.org/bin/windows/base/). **RStudio** is recommended as IDE [link](https://www.rstudio.com/).
 - **(optional) TTL Driver** Driver for used TTL adapter.
 Required to be installed manually for Windows 7. [link](https://www.jens-bretschneider.de/aktuelle-treiber-fur-seriell-zu-usb-adapter/)

 ## Quick Start

+The project can be split in three components:

+- **ArduinoIno** Contains all the microcontroller code.
+- **Unity** Untiy 3D project to output the brightness code, take measurements and write the results to disk.
+- **Parser** R script to parse the measurement results and calculate the end-to-end latency of the VR-system.

 ### Setup
 Both USB-ports of the *Teensy 3.2* bust be connected to the PC.
 The built-in mini-USB-port is used to program and debug the microcontroller.
 The other USB to TTL adapter is used to communicate between the Unity instance and the external microcontroller.
 Before you can start using the hardware you have to compile and upload the C++ code.
 Start the Arduino IDE and select the *Teensy 3.2* board.
 Also make sure that the correct USB-interface and Port is selected (see the following screenshots).